-ELET 2483 Microcomputer Peripheral Devices (4) (Last year's course prefix/number ET 247)
+ELET 2483 Microcomputer Peripheral Devices (4) (Former course prefix/number ET 247)

-Prerequisites: Credit or concurrent enrollment in Electronics Technology 2482 or demonstrated competence approved by the Instructor.
-Topics Include theory and maintenance of microcomputer peripheral devices such as printers, plotters, disk drives, mice, scanners, and digitizers.
+Prerequisites: Credit or concurrent enrollment in Electronics Technology 2482 or demonstrated competence approved by the instructor.
+Topics include theory and maintenance of microcomputer peripheral devices such as printers, plotters, disk drives, mice, scanners, and digitizers.
 Hard disk organization, formatting, and maintenance are also emphasized.
 (3 Lec., 3 Lab.)

-ELET 2484 Digital Data Communications (4) (Last year's course prefix/number ET 248)
+ELET 2484 Digital Data Communications (4)

 Prerequisite: Credit or concurrent enrollment in Electronics Technology 2483 or demonstrated competence approved by the instructor.
 This course is an introduction to digital data communications with an emphasis on asynchronus data communications and microcomputer local area networks.
-Telephone switching systems are studied as well as techniques for the installation and maintenance of modems and local area networks.
+Telephone switching systems are studied as well as techniques for the installation and maintenance of moderns and local area networks.
 (3 Lec., 3 Lab.)